Bankruptcy: Changes in the Law Under BAPCPA

 More Filings Under Chapter 13

-As discussed above, if you are ineligible for filing under Chapter 7 based on the "means test," you must file under Chapter 13 (reorganization) instead.
+For those ineligible for filing under Chapter 7 based on the means test, the only bankruptcy option is to file under Chapter 13 (reorganization) instead.

-There are a number of major differences between Chapter 7 and Chapter 13 bankruptcy.
-But the main distinction is that the Chapter 13 debtor enters into a five-year repayment plan in which they must pay a certain amount of money to creditors, based on a strict expenses-to-income formula.
-For a detailed look, see Chapter 7 vs. Chapter 13 Bankruptcy.
+There are a few major differences between these two types of bankruptcy, including how long each one stays on your credit report.
+The main distinction is that the Chapter 13 debtor enters into a three to five-year repayment plan in which they must pay a certain amount of money to creditors.
+This payment plan is based on an expenses-to-income formula.
+For more details, read about Chapter 7 vs. Chapter 13 Bankruptcy.

-But under the new bankruptcy law which took effect in October 2005, some of these protections have been eliminated.
+But these protections have been eliminated under the new BAPCPA bankruptcy rules.
 For example, filing for bankruptcy no longer delays or stops the following:

 - Driver's license suspensions